bianpiovano/RhodeAutomation/README.md

 - Installed RAM: 32.0 GB
 - System Type: 64-bit operating system, x64-based processor

-🎀 Please have in mind that some elements properties may change and can modify the code, updates can happen too but I will try to keep it working 🎀
+🎀 Please have in mind that some elements properties may change and can modify the code, updates can happen too but I will make an effort to keep it functional.🎀

 🪄**Permissions**🪄
 - Neither the company nor anyone within the company granted permission for conducting the tests.
 However, all content was exclusively used for practice and learning purposes.